Ensuring water is equitably allocated and governed

 A failed water point in sub-Saharan Africa is potentially catastrophic.
 Yet as many as 125,000 handpumps have effectively died.
-In parts of central Mali, 35 per cent of pumps are broken.
+In parts of central Mali, 35% of pumps are broken.
 The root cause is the water community's failure to plan for the maintenance of the infrastructure in a systematic way.

 Funding for new infrastructure has too often taken precedence over maintenance of the old.
 The achievements in meeting the Millennium Development Goal "to halve, by 2015, the proportion of the population without sustainable access to safe drinking water and basic sanitation" may not prove sustainable if handpumps continue to fail in such large numbers.

-IIED has led a regional consortium under the Global Water Initiative from 2007-2012 that helped people in Mali, Ghana, Senegal, Niger and Burkina Faso gain access to sustainable and continuous drinking water supplies from individual drinking water points in rural areas in West Africa.
-This work has been carried out in collaboration with CARE UK, the International Union for Conservation of Nature (IUCN) and Catholic Relief Services (CRS).
+IIED led a regional consortium under the Global Water Initiative from 2007-12 that helped people in Mali, Ghana, Senegal, Niger and Burkina Faso gain access to sustainable and continuous drinking water supplies from individual drinking water points in rural areas in West Africa.
+This work was carried out in collaboration with CARE UK, the International Union for Conservation of Nature (IUCN) and Catholic Relief Services (CRS).

-Read this briefing on the importance of water infrastructure plans also addressing questions of who will maintain the infrastructure, and where the money and skills to do so will come from.
+Read this briefing on the importance of water infrastructure plans that also addresses questions of who will maintain the infrastructure, and where the money and skills to do so will come from.